 Applying these four types of values in a learning community setting, the relationships among them can be illustrated in Figure 2, below.
 As shown in this figure, each smaller circle on the larger circle represents one participant in a community.
 Each participant has three types of values (self-value, perceived self-value, and other-value).
 The direction of the arrow indicates the value sent from valuer to valuee.
 The solid line refers to the actual value sent.

 Figure 4.3.
-Mutua Value Theory
+Mutual Value Theory